TinosNitso/AutoHotkey/README.md

 - On Windows XP use either `AutoHotkeyU32.ahk` or `AutoHotkeyU32.exe`.
 App is 1MiB.
 - On Linux use either `ahk_x11.ahk` or `ahk_x11.AppImage`.
 The system keyboard should be dvorak.
 App is 33MiB.
 If it doesn't run, grant it the allow executing the file as program permission.

-All builds are easily reproducible.
+All executables are easily reproducible.
 To use the scripts directly requires putting them alongside the [official](https://autohotkey.com) executable & double-clicking on it (`AutoHotkey64.exe`).
 Official `ahk_x11.AppImage` is [here](https://github.com/phil294/AHK_X11/releases).

 Also create a shortcut on the desktop to the executable.
 Right-click→Send to→Desktop.